-Figure 5: Equilibrium population of market makers.
+Fig. 5.
+Equilibrium population of market makers.
 The figure reports the population of market makers μ as a function of ex ante cost c_m .
-The spot participation cost for traders is set at c = 0.4.
-Other parameters are set at the following values: $\alpha = 4$, $\sigma = 0.25$, $\sigma_z = 0.7$, $\sigma{\varepsilon} = 1.2$, and $\sigma_Y = 0.7$.
+The spot participation cost for traders is set at c=0.4.
+Other parameters are set at the following values: $\alpha=4$, $\sigma=0.25$, $\sigma_z=0.7$, $\sigma\varepsilon=1.2$, and $\sigma_y=0.7$.

-The drastic decrease in μ indicates that low levels of market making capacity is in general not robust-a slight increase in the cost of supplying liquidity pushes the market into an equilibrium with no market makers.
+The drastic decrease in μ indicates that low levels of market making capacity is in general not robust.
+A slight increase in the cost of supplying liquidity pushes the market into an equilibrium with no market makers.
 This result is driven by the externality in ex ante liquidity provision.
-As c_m increases, there are fewer market makers and traders can only expect to trade more with each other.
+As c_m increases, there are fewer market makers and traders expect to trade more with each other.
 This forces the participation decisions of the two groups of traders to become more correlated and their trades to become better matched.
 Better matching in their trades reduces potential order imbalances and further diminishes the need for market makers.
-Such an interaction between endogenous liquidity needs and endogenous liquidity provision makes low levels of liquidity provision ($\mu < 0.09$ in the above example) unsustainable, as Figure 5 illustrates.
-We summarize this result as follows:
+Such an interaction between endogenous liquidity needs and endogenous liquidity provision makes low levels of liquidity provision (μ <0.09 in the above example) unsustainable, as Fig. 5 illustrates.
+We summarize this result as follows.